neo4j-labs/arrows.app/README.md

 Web-based tool for drawing pictures of graphs, for use in documents or presentations.

 - **Quick:** Intuitive drawing with a mouse.
-- **Neo4j Property Graph Model:** Draw nodes, relationships, properties, labels.
+- **Neo4j Property Graph Model:** Draw nodes, relationships, properties.
 - **Fine-grained Styling:** Control sizes, layouts, colors.
 - **Export as image:** Use images in documents or presentations.